October 22, 2025

 Nail Coding Interviews with our AI Interview Assistant − Get Your Dream Job Today

-If your goal is to actually land a job at Amazon, Meta, or a top startup, there are smarter, safer ways to use AI.
-Think study partner, not a lifeline.
-Build skills you can defend on a whiteboard, not tricks you’ll panic over if someone looks at your screen.
+So if your goal is to actually land a job at Amazon, Meta, or a top startup, treat AI as a study partner first.
+Build skills you can defend on a whiteboard.
+The live assist is backup, not a substitute.

 Why Grinding LeetCode for Months Isn’t the Whole Game